-Selena Gomez’s New Tattoo, Cozies Up To The Weeknd
+Selena Gomez Gets New Tattoo, Cozies Up To The Weeknd

 Selena Gomez is going through major changes in her life.
 In addition to her budding love story with The Weeknd, the “It Ain’t Me” singer decided to get a new tattoo.

-Selena Gomez got her new tattoo in honor of her TV series 13 Reasons Why, which debuted on Netflix last week, and the story behind it.
+Selena Gomez got her new tattoo in honor of her TV series 13 Reasons Why and the story behind it.
+The show debuted on Netflix last week.

 Selena Gomez, who serves as executive producer on 13 Reasons Why, got matching tattoos with two stars of the TV series, Tommy Dorfman and Alisha Boe, who play Ryan and Jessica respectively.

 Their matching ink appears to be in the form of a semicolon.
-And apparently it has a powerful message behind it, according to the Huffington Post.
+And apparently, it has a powerful message behind it, according to the Huffington Post.

-Selena Gomez spent Monday with the 13 Reasons Why duo, and apparently they didn’t waste any time.
+Selena Gomez spent Monday with the 13 Reasons Why duo, and apparently, they didn’t waste any time.
 The new girlfriend of The Weeknd shared an Instagram snap showing herself, Dorfman, and Boe, and wrote in the caption, “wish the rest of the crew was with us today.”

 Dorfman took to his own Instagram account to share another snap of the trio.
-The 13 Reasons Why star uploaded a pic featuring himself, Selena Gomez, and Boe showing off their new tattoos, and explained the meaning of the semicolon in the caption.
+The 13 Reasons Why star uploaded a pic featuring himself, Selena Gomez, and Boe showing off their new tattoos, and he explained the meaning of the semicolon in the caption.

 Today was a magical day.
 Another day to be grateful to be alive.
 Alisha, Selena, and I went together to get ; tattoos.
 The ; symbol stands for an end of one thought and a beginning of another.
 Instead of a period, authors use the semicolon to continue a sentence.
 For us, it means a beginning of another chapter in life, in lieu of ending your life.
 I struggled with addiction and depression issues through high school and early college.
 I reached out and asked for help.
 At the time, I thought my life was over, I thought I'd never live past the age of 21.
 Today I'm grateful to be alive, in this new chapter of life in recovery, standing with my colleagues and friends, making art that helps other people.
 If you're struggling, if you feel suicidal, I urge you to click the link in my bio.
 Ask for help.
 Start a new chapter with the support of others. ????⛅️????☀️and RIP Amy Bleul, who started the semicolon movement.

-Dorfman explained that their new tattoo in the form of the semicolon, which is the symbol of the mental health care nonprofit organization Project Semicolon, stands for the end of one thought and the beginning of another.
+Dorfman explained that their new tattoo in the form of the semicolon, which is the symbol of the mental health care nonprofit organization, Project Semicolon, stands for the end of one thought and the beginning of another.

-While users on Instagram noted that the semicolon could have another meaning for Selena Gomez – representing herself as one of the dots and her new beau The Weeknd as the other – the new tattoo actually has links to Netflix’s 13 Reasons Why.
+While users on Instagram noted that the semicolon could have another meaning for Selena Gomez, representing herself and her new beau, The Weeknd, the new tattoo actually has links to Netflix’s 13 Reasons Why.

 In the context of 13 Reasons Why, which centers on Jensen (Dylan Minnette) who receives audiotapes recorded by his high school classmate who had committed suicide, the semicolon stands for the “beginning of another chapter in life, in lieu of ending your life,” as noted by Dorfman.